hallard/WeMos-TIC/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)
 If you want to do commercial stuff with this project, please contact [CH2i company](https://ch2i.eu/en#support) so we can organize an simple agreement.

+# order

+you can order assembled board on [tindie](https://www.tindie.com/products/hallard/wemos-teleinfo/)

 # Misc

 See news and other projects on my [blog][2]